Hadley, Massachusetts: Recent

 The landscape of Hadley is largely open-field farming, which was only used in the earliest New England settlements and had mostly disappeared by the 18th century; its survival in Hadley on such a large scale is unusual.
 According to the World Monument Fund 165 acre are zoned for residential and commercial use, providing no long-term protection for the historic landscape.

 Geography

+The Mount Holyoke Range is seen from Hadley in May, 2026.

 According to the United States Census Bureau, the town has a total area of 63.7 km2, of which 59.8 km2 is land and 3.9 km2, or 6.18%, is water.
 The land boundaries of Hadley are Sunderland to the north, Amherst to the east, and South Hadley to the south.
 Across the Connecticut River, Hadley borders Hatfield to the northwest, Northampton to the west, and Easthampton and Holyoke along a short length of river to the southwest.
 The Mount Holyoke Range forms the boundary with South Hadley and is where the highest point of Hadley is found.
 This is on Mount Hitchcock at an elevation of 990 to 1000 ft.
 The Metacomet-Monadnock Trail traverses the Holyoke Range with panoramic vistas from several locations.

-Climate

-In a typical year, Hadley, Massachusetts, temperatures fall below 50 F for 205 days per year.
-Annual precipitation is typically 44.7 inches per year (high in the US) and snow covers the ground 66 days per year or 18.1% of the year (high in the US).
-It may be helpful to understand the yearly precipitation by imagining nine straight days of moderate rain per year.
-The humidity is below 60% for approximately 18.4 days, or 5% of the year.